tysongf/webserver/README.md

 # webserver
-A basic web server built in node.
+A super simple web server built in node.
+Used to serve JSON data from files.

 Installation and usage:
 0. Run 'npm install' in the root project folder